mcmasterwhitewater/mcmasterwhitewater.github.com/faq.markdown

 ### 3. What if I already know how to kayak?

 Any prior boating experience will help.
-Yet, white water kayaking is different.
+Yet, whitewater kayaking is different.
 To enjoy rivers safely learn skills from bracing to combat rolls from our instructors.

 ### 4. How do I Sign Up?